Car fleet manager

 Additionally, they implement procedures to minimize risks of future accidents.
 This might involve reviewing driver training programs, implementing new safety measures, or analyzing accident data to identify recurring causes.
 The fleet manager can work towards a safer future for all drivers by learning from past incidents.

-Just like keeping your car in good shape, a company car fleet needs a strategic approach to maintenance and repairs.
-The car fleet manager oversees these processes to ensure the vehicles are reliable and safe and avoid costly breakdowns.Β
+Just like keeping your car in good shape, a company car fleet needs a strategic approach to maintenance and repair services.
+The car fleet manager oversees these processes to ensure the vehicles are reliable and safe and avoid costly breakdowns.

 Here's a closer look at their key tasks in this area: